boundaries

 Greetings from IJ-city – Texts on Open Space / in cooperation with Leta Spooren / self- published CD (in dutch only) / 1999

-On 2 different tracks, 2 monologues from a total of 8 peoplecan be heard simultaneously.- Erik Hehenkamp, architect and designer, co-initiator Y-City project
+On 2 different tracks, 2 monologues from a total of 8 people who are professionally involved in public space, can be heard simultaneously.- Erik Hehenkamp, architect and designer, co-initiator Y-City project

 - Geertje Offerhaus, director of Environmental Center Amsterdam